fpasquet/got-api/Readme.md

-# API Game Of Throne
+# API Game Of Thrones

 Scraping data from the site https://awoiaf.westeros.org and expose to api